Sade Have New Music In The Works, According To French Producer

-Sade are apparently working on their first new music since 2018, according to a new feature by Billboard.
+Sade are apparently working on their first new music since a couple of soundtrack contributions in 2018, according to a new feature by Billboard.

-In an interview with French producer and composer Damian Quintard and Brad Pitt, both who co-own Miraval Studios, the was revealed that the iconic British soul/R&B group had been creating music at the studio.
+In an interview with French producer and composer Damien Quintard and Brad Pitt, who co-own Miraval Studios, it was revealed that the iconic British soul/R&B group had been creating music at the studio, located in Correns in the Provence region of southern France.

 Sade – ‘Soldier Of Love’

-Of Sade, Quintard mentioned in the interview that they were the first act to record at Miraval Studios as it reopened after being shuttered throughout the pandemic.

-The news is likely to come as an exciting tease for Sade fans, who have long been holding out for updates on new material from band and its reclusive frontwoman.
+Quintard said that Sade were the first act to record at Miraval Studios after it reopened following major refurbishments including a new hybrid analogue/digital sound desk.
+The news is an exciting tease for Sade fans, who have been holding out for updates on new material from band and its reclusive front person.

-“You could feel the love that she and the band had for this place,” Quintard says in the feature.
+“You could feel the love that she and the band had for this place,” Quintard told Billboard.

+Sade’s most recent album, Soldier of Love, came out in 2010.
+The band has performed live in the years since, but didn’t release music again until 2018, when they contributed ‘Flower of the Universe’ to the soundtrack for Ava DuVernay’s A Wrinkle In Time and ‘The Big Unknown’ for Steve McQueen’s Widows project.

+As for Miraval, the original Miraval recording studio was active from the late 1970s until the early 2000s.
+During that time, the studio welcomed artists such as Judas Priest, The Cranberries, Wham!, UB40 and Rammstein.
+Pink Floyd recorded parts of 1979’s The Wall at Miraval; The Cure used it to record their seventh album, Kiss Me, Kiss Me, Kiss Me, including the hits ‘Why Can’t I Be You?’ and ‘Just Like Heaven’.

 Further Reading